ExpediaGroup/bull/README.md

    private final String name;                                  @NotNull
    private final BigInteger id;                                public BigInteger id;
                                                                private final String name;
-                                                               private String notExistingField; // this will be have valued with: sampleVal
+                                                               private String notExistingField; // this will have value: sampleVal
 }                                                            }
 ~~~
 And one line code as: